-- British Acupuncture Council (BAcC) - members can have their practices listed on the website.
+- British Acupuncture Council (BAcC) - members can have their practices listed on the website for patients to search

 - NHS Jobs

-- The On Board Spa Company - information about acupuncturist careers on cruise ships.
+- London Wellness Academy - information about acupuncturist careers on cruise ships.

 Since acupuncturists are generally self-employed, vacancy adverts are limited.
 For more information on setting up a business, see self-employment.